 Some models include in the analysis the Coulomb-hadron interference region and note the importance of this region of t.
-However, in most part, they are interested in the deviation of the differential cross sections from the exponential form, which leads to some "break" in the region of $-t \sim 0.15 \text{ GeV}^2$.
-For example, in 18 they note - "The left plot shows the non-exponential behavior of the differential cross section for T8. .."
-The figure is obtained subtracting from the best fit of the differential cross section with a pure exponential form Re(f) = Aexp(Bt) and dividing the subtraction by this reference function.
-The dashed lines show the normalization error band in $d\sigma/dt$, which is quite large.
-The plot in the RHS shows the ratio (T2 - R)/T2 which exhibits information of a non-exponential behavior with advantages compared with the first plot, since is cancelled, and with it most of the normalization systematic error."
-It is interesting that they show the importance of systematic errors for a good description of the differential cross sections.
+However, in most part they are interested in the deviation of the differential cross sections from the exponential form, which leads to some "break" in the region of $-t \sim 0.15 \text{ GeV}^2$.
+For example in [18] they note - "The left plot shows the non-exponential behaviour of the differential cross section for T8. ...
+The plot in the RHS shows the ratio (T2 - R)/T2 which exhibits information of a non-exponential behaviour with advantages compared with the first plot, since is cancelled, and with it most of the normalization systematic error."
+It is interesting that they show the importance of systematic errors.